AptAmoeba/KQL-Threat-Hunting/README.md

 // - Identifies From+MailFROM spoofing, extracts payloads if present
 // - Automatically detects whether the payload was executed by the user.
 //
-// Requirements: You must trust your own domain via SPF; Adjut EmailServerWhitelist if necessary. let EmailServerWhitelist = dynamic(['IPAddr1', 'IPAddr2', 'etc']); //These demo entries are fine to leave as-is!
+// Requirements: You must trust your own domain via SPF; Adjust EmailServerWhitelist if necessary. let EmailServerWhitelist = dynamic(['IPAddr1', 'IPAddr2', 'etc']); //These demo entries are fine to leave as-is!
 They won't break the query!
 // ^Place your Email Security Provider IPs here if needed!
 //